 Snelling Ave North Improvements

-- Pavement reconditioning of Snelling Avenue North extending from Highway 51 to County Road E.
+- Pavement reconditioning of Snelling Avenue N. extending from Highway 51 to County Road E.

-- Replacement of water main, sanitary sewer, and storm sewer based on a condition assessment currently under way.
+- Replacement of water main, sanitary sewer, and storm sewer based on a condition assessment.

 Project Status to Date